-The City and the HA were interested in hearing residents experiences related to Fair Housing.
-The information obtained was used as part of an analysis of impediments to fair housing in the area.
+The City and the HA were interested in hearing residents' experiences related to Fair Housing.
+The information obtained will be used as part of an update to the analysis of impediments to fair housing for the community.

 Provide the year (and optionally month, or month and day) for when the data was collected.